Hyphaed/linux-kernel-inference/README.md

 **What it buys local inference.** A cold mixture-of-experts expert can stay resident and compressed instead of being dropped and re-fetched across the host-to-device link the next time routing selects it.
-On the reference box that link measures ~11-12 GB/s, so not paying the re-fetch is worth more than the RAM the compression saves.
+On the reference workstation that link measures ~11-12 GB/s, so not paying the re-fetch is worth more than the RAM the compression saves.
 It composes with `0019` without depending on it: that patch says which buffers to keep, this one lets an exporter that kept one